 - 1. Read, understand, and follow the manual, assembly drawings, and warnings provided with your system before beginning installation. - 2.
 This manual, and any other instructions, must be provided to the users of this equipment.
 The user must understand the equipment's proper use and limitations. - 3.
 A fall event can result in serious injury or death.
 This equipment, when used properly, reduces the chances of those outcomes. - 4.
 Always perform a hazard analysis before use that will identify impact hazards, swing hazards, or any other hazards that may exist.
 Address and correct all hazards before use. - 5.
 Always have a written rescue plan that defines who will rescue a fallen worker, what equipment will be used, and optimum rescue response time.
 If the same system will be used for rescue, a minimum of a two-man system must be specified. - 6.
 Follow all current requirements of ANSI Z359 (or CSA Z259 in Canada). - 7.
 Each component and system must be employed and maintained in accordance with all OSHA and ANSI standards. - 8.
 Per OSHA and ANSI (or CSA Z259 in Canada) requirements, designate a competent person who can fulfill obligations of all regulations. - 9.
 Note the maximum number of users and weight capacities are listed on a label on the system.
 Exceeding the capacities listed on this label can result in serious injury or death. - 10.
 Always check for overhead hazards, such as power lines, trees, overhead structures, or walls, before using or moving system. - 11.
 Any component replacement, addition, or change to any portion of the system must be evaluated by a Qualified Person as defined by OSHA standards. - 12.
 Never use this system for material handling. - 13.
 Never use the system with scaffolding. - 14.
 Never use the system alone without a monitor.
 Use the buddy system when using fall protection.
 The monitor, or "buddy," does not need to be attached to the system, but just nearby supervising. - 15.
 Consult with a qualified person for minimum fitness requirements for workers.
 Determination of minimum fitness levels of workers prior to use of system is by others. - 16.
 For mobile systems-It is the responsibility of the user and their management's Competent Person to determine that the system's base is level, the masts are plumb, and that the entire, leveled system is stable before every use. - 17.
 For movable track systems-Always use the system in work spaces that allow you to move the system's runway as close as possible to the center of the work area. - 18.
-Before each use, inspect the system for bent, broken, cracked, or missing components. - 19.
-A competent person must thoroughly inspect the system annually and after each fall event. - 20.
-There should never be any type of loading past the end stops for any reason. - 21.
-When connecting track sections on runway systems, track splice and truss splice plates are required.
-For trussed track, splice joint centers must be within maximum 48 inches of the hanger support centers unless otherwise specified.
-For plain track, splice track centers must be within maximum18 inches of the hanger support centers unless otherwise specified.
+The system must only be used on a flat, level, and firm surface.
+The surface must be firm enough to support vehicle traffic without compressing, deflecting, or distorting, and must be free of obstacles that might slow or hamper rolling of the caster wheels. - 19.
+A maximum of two (2) workers may push the system at a time.
+Never push the system with more than two (2) workers. - 20.
+Never push system with a powered vehicle unless the instructions specifically allow. - 21.
+Only push the system in a direction perpendicular to the bridge beam. - 22.
+Before each use, inspect the system for bent, broken, cracked, or missing components. - 23.
+A competent person must thoroughly inspect the system annually and after each fall event. - 24.
+There should never be any type of loading past the end stops for any reason.